All his life he had been dogged by failure.

-Though there was once a time in his life when all was possibility, when anything and everything might be achieved, every now and then something would happen to him that would crystallize a feeling of failure within his self so that, little by little, he became a hostage to fortune.
+Though there was once a time in his life when all was possibility, when anything and everything might one day be successfully achieved, over the course of his life certain things happened to him that ingrained the perception of perpetual failure within him, so that, little by little, he became a hostage to fortune.

 A kind of joy came upon him, as if borne in on a summer breeze.
 He dimly recalled that he had been thinking of failure--as if it mattered.
 It seemed to him now that such thoughts were mean, unworthy of what his life had been.
 Dim presences gathered at the edge of his consciousness; he could not see them, but he knew that they were there, gathering their forces toward a kind of palpability he could not see or hear.
 He was approaching them, he knew; but there was no need to hurry.
 He could ignore them if he wished; he had all the time there was.